-Sexual assault is a widespread and systemic issues on all college campuses, including Georgia Tech.
+Sexual assault is a widespread and systemic issue on all college campuses, including Georgia Tech.
 Being informed is empowering and enables you to be a resource to friends and colleagues.
 We can all be a part of the solution.

 We are proud to partner with VOICE, Georgia Tech’s sexual assault prevention and response initiative in the Office of Health Initiatives.
 This is a campus-wide initiative founded on the premise that everyone has the right to live and learn at Georgia Tech, free of violence or the threat of violence.
 This initiative seeks to create a campus culture that promotes respect, communication, and equity among the Georgia Tech community.
 Here are some useful links in case of any incidence of sexual violence.